Kipng3n0/OUK-Hackathon/README.md

   - `def extract_skills_from_job(job_description: str) -> list by llm();`
   - `def generate_motivation_message(struggle_areas: list) -> str by llm();`

-You can later refine prompts and model choices according to hackathon needs (e.g., use `agentic_ai` patterns from official docs).

 ### Multi-Agent Walkers

 Each agent is represented as a dedicated walker whose abilities can be invoked from API clients (or other walkers):